yalhessi/lemmafinder/README.md

 </details>

 ## Lemma Synthesis

-Synthesize a required helper lemma by invoking lfind as follows:
+Synthesize a required helper lemma by invoking lfind as follows, making sure to only use *absolute* paths:
 ```
 cd <path to lfind>
 cd benchmark/motivating_example && make && cd ../../